thewatermethod/dont-dream/content/abilities.md

 ## Composure

-An investigator rolls with COMPOSURE if they are trying to do something that requires intense concentration, a steady hand, or nerves of steel
+An investigator rolls with COMPOSURE if they are trying to do something that requires intense concentration, a steady hand, or nerves of steel.

 ## Library Use